If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Sunlight beamed through the window, flashing and rippling along the bottom of the sink.
-Fleur placed her hands upon the water, then let them sink into the warmth.
+Fleur placed her hands upon the water and let them sink into the warmth.

 ‘When is Harry arriving, Fleur?’
 Gabby bounced down the stairs clutching an armful of chocolate-stained mugs.

-Maman and Papa exchanged a long look, then glanced at the copy of the Daily Prophet upon the kitchen table.
+Maman and Papa exchanged a long look, glancing at the copy of the Daily Prophet upon the kitchen table.

 Fleur let a little heat creep from her palms and the water in the sink steamed and hissed.
 ‘Soon.’

 And we will be having a talk about Katie Bell.
-Fleur watched her eyes darken in the window and the water bubbled and frothed.
+Fleur watched her eyes darken in the window as the water bubbled and frothed.
 Again.

 ‘In ten minutes,’ Maman said.
 ‘It will be nice to talk with him a little more, it’s hard to really get to know someone in such a short period of time.’

 Another little jab.
 Fleur wrenched her hands from the sink.
 Heat bubbled through the bones and the water steamed from her fingers.
 She is lucky she is Maman, or I would curse her.

 Her parents grimaced.